 - (a) The Article 1.17 constitutes the sole contractual obligations binding together the Society and the Client, to the exclusion of all other representation, statements, terms, conditions whether express or implied.
-They may be varied in writing by mutual agreement. - (b) The invalidity of one or more stipulations of the present Article 1.17 does not affect the validity of the remaining provisions. - (c) The definitions herein take precedence over any definitions serving the same purpose which may appear in other documents issued by the Society.
+They may be varied in writing by mutual agreement. - (b) The invalidity of one or more stipulations of the present Article 1.17 does not affect the validity of the remaining provisions.

+(c) The definitions herein take precedence over any definitions serving the same purpose which may appear in other documents issued by the Society.

-List of Automation Symbol arrived to CMS Symbol Description Reference CAS This symbol will be assigned when a craft's machinery installation complies with the requirements for automatic or remote control and monitoring system.
-Part IV I hanter 5 of the CAU This symbol will be assigned when a craft's machinery installation complies with the requirements for automatic or remote control and monitoring system with unattended machinery spaces.
-Part IV I hanter 5 of the САВ This symbol will be assigned when a craft is capable of operating as CAU but because of their compact propulsion machinery space design are not fitted with the means to control the propulsion and its associated machinery from a centralized location within the propulsion machinery space.
+Symbol Description Reference CAS This symbol will be assigned when a craft's machinery installation complies with the requirements for automatic or remote control and monitoring system.
+Part IV Chanter S of the CAU This symbol will be assigned when a craft's machinery installation complies with the requirements for automatic or remote control and monitoring system with unattended machinery spaces. САВ This symbol will be assigned when a craft is capable of operating as CAU but because of their compact propulsion machinery space design are not fitted with the means to control the propulsion and its associated machinery from a centralized location within the propulsion machinery space.
+Part IV Chapter 5 of the